 We aim towards improved body function, efficiency in movement, and attention to injuries as well as their prevention.
 I draw upon my many years of practice, connecting and re-educating my own body in dance and in life, my research in teaching styles and skills.
 I continue to explore and challenge my 40 years of practice and interpretation of Klein Technique.

-From 1982-2001, I was the “motor” at the Susan Klein School of Dance, and and then at the Susan Klein and Barbara Mahler School of Movement and Dance 2001-03.
-My travels for work began in 1988- teaching and performing my solo dances.
+My travels for teaching work began in 1988- teaching and performing my solo dances.
 In 2005, I joined the extraordinary faculty at Movement Research, where I continue to teach.
 My products and processes are supported by my faculty position.

 A large component of the work of Irmgard Bartenieff, one of Susan Klein’s teachers, Dr. Fritz Smith , my teacher/mentor, originator of Zero Balancing, a hands on body work modality (www.zerobalancing.com), Dorothy Vislocky – my very first initiation to dance and the possibility of changing ones’s movement patterns, along the the brilliance of Susan Klein – teacher, and colleague beginning in 1978, are deeply woven into the work I teach, and embody, Klein Technique tm-

-JUNE : a 2 hour workshop with NewDanceAlliance as part of Performance MIX Friday June 7 12-2 “Essential Principles for Fluidity in Movement “- partner work that utilizes major principles of Klein Technique through Touch.
-Developed by Barbara Mahler
+JUNE 2019: a 2 hour workshop with NewDanceAlliance as part of Performance MIX Friday June 7 12-2 “Essential Principles for Fluidity in Movement “- partner work that utilized aspects of touch, experiential anatomy, and simple movement.

 “Mahler, a noted teacher, views dance training as a voyage of self-discovery.
 Barbara Mahler roots her choreography in distillation, as if she aims to extract the essence of her ideas, making them calmer and purer.”(Village Voice)